 Our operations may be under threat of numerous natural disasters such as floods, earthquakes, sandstorms, snowstorms, fire, or drought, the outbreak of a widespread health epidemic, such as swine flu, avian influenza, severe acute respiratory syndrome, or SARS, Ebola, Zika, COVID-19, or other events, such as power, water or fuel shortages, failures, malfunction, and breakdown of information management systems, unexpected maintenance, or technical problems, or are susceptible to unforeseen catastrophic events such as potential wars or terrorist attacks.
 Serious natural disasters may result in loss of lives, injury, destruction of assets, and disruption of our business and operations.
 Acts of war or terrorism may also injure our employees, cause loss of lives, disrupt our business network, and destroy our markets.
 For example, our business could be adversely impacted by the ongoing geopolitical tensions related to Russia's actions in Ukraine, resulting sanctions imposed by the United States and other countries and retaliatory actions taken by Russia in response to such sanctions; or other catastrophic events.
-Any of these factors and other factors beyond our control could have an adverse effect on the overall business to suffer in ways that we cannot predict and materially and adversely impact our business, financial condition, and results of operations.
+Any of these factors and other factors beyond our control could have an adverse effect on the overall business sentiment and environment, cause uncertainties in the regions where we conduct business, cause our business to suffer in ways that we cannot predict and materially and adversely impact our business, financial condition, and results of operations.